WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 };
 ```

-When using `wp_interactivity_state`, remember that you also need to define the initial value of your derived state, like this:
+When using `wp_interactivity_state` in the server, remember that you also need to define the initial value of your derived state, like this:

 ```php
 wp_interactivity_state( 'myCounterPlugin', array(